B Introduction to Rmarkdown

 Figure B.2: Components of a code chunk

-Finally, you can “knit” your Rmarkdown file into a PDF file by hitting the Knit button on the top bar under the file tabs.
+Finally, you can “knit” your Rmarkdown file into a PDF file by hitting the Knit button on the top bar under the file name tabs.

-Figure B.3: Knitting an Rmarkdown file
+Figure B.4: Knitting an Rmarkdown file

 Notes: To learn more about Rmarkdown, visit https://bookdown.org/yihui/rmarkdown/.